 Choose either Debug or Release configuration from the Configuration manager (Debug is the default), and then select “Build Solution” from the “Build” menu.
-This will run the FAST Registry to produce the *_Types.f90 files needed in the project and then will compile and link the project.
+This will run the FAST Registry (when necessary) to produce the *_Types.f90 files needed in the project and then will compile and link the project.
 When it has successfully completed, it will place an executable called “FAST_dev_Win32.exe” (Release mode) or “FAST_dev_debug_Win32.exe” (Debug mode) in the <FAST v8>\bin folder.
-(Note that if you are using Visual Studio 2013 or newer, the executable might be placed in the <FAST8>\Compiling\VisualStudio folder.
-This is a result of differences in formats between Visual Studio 2010 and 2013).
+(Note that if you are using Intel Visual Fortran 2015 or newer, the executable might be placed in the <FAST8>\Compiling\VisualStudio folder.
+This is a result of differences in formats between versions of Intel Visual Fortran integrations with Visual Studio).